openvinotoolkit/openvino/docs/OV_Runtime_UG/supported_plugins/GPU.md

    - GPU plugin deploys in-memory cache to store compiled kernels for previously used shapes, but the size of such in-memory cache is limited.
    Therefore, it is recommended to use either of the following permanent caches too:

-      - OpenVino model_cache: See the :doc:`Model caching overview<openvino_docs_OV_UG_Model_caching_overview>`
+      - OpenVino model_cache: See the :doc:`Model caching overview<openvino_docs_OV_UG_Model_caching_overview>`.
+Note that this option is preferable for discrete GPUs, as it provides caching for OneDNN primitives not only for OpenCL primitives.
       - OpenCL cache : See the page : https://github.com/intel/compute-runtime/blob/master/opencl/doc/FAQ.md#feature-cl_cache

 - The longer the inference sequence, the better throughput can be obtained, because it can leverage the runtime compilation time.

-   - If the primitive has a shape-agnostic kernel, it uses that kernel for the first inference.
-   However, as mentioned above, it also asynchronously compiles optimal kernels in parallel for future use.
-   If the application process is quickly stopped and the GPU plugin is destroyed, the compilation may not be finished.
-   If the application process allows enough time for asynchronous compilation, the more optimal kernels become available, enabling better throughput.
+   - If the primitive has a shape-agnostic kernel and the static shape kernel for the current shape does not exist in the in-memory cache, the shape-agnostic kernel is used.
+Then, as mentioned above, optimal kernels for the current shapes are also asynchronously compiled in parallel for future use.
+If the application process removes the CompiledModel object and the GPU plugin is destroyed, any not-yet-started compilation tasks for optimal kernels will be canceled.
+However, if the application process allows enough time for the enqueued asynchronous compilation tasks, the more optimal kernels become available, enabling better throughput.
 For example, running 200 inputs of {[1, 1], ..., [1, 50], [1, 1], ... , [1, 50], [1, 1], ..., [1, 50], [1, 1], ..., [1, 50]} may achieve better throughput than running 100 inputs of {[1, 1], ..., [1, 50], [1, 1], ... , [1,50]}.

 Preprocessing Acceleration